 Another benefit that retail traders have is that in each trade, their risk is significantly low.
 As a result, a loss can be sustained.

-Whereas if an institutional investor enters a trade, they can move the market.
-The risk that they take is far greater and very sensitive to price movements.
+If an institutional investor enters a trade, they can move the market.
+The risk they take is far greater and very sensitive to price movements.

 No Need for Disclosure